Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: GlucoNet Architecture

 To improve the accuracy of our proposed forecasting of blood glucose, we combined raw CGM values, which are time-series features, with event-based features (e.g., carbohydrate and insulin intake).
 We proposed transforming event-based features into continuous time-series data.
 This transformation aims to better represent the physiological effects of carbohydrate intake and insulin on blood glucose levels over time and decrease the effect of sampling irregularities of these data.

 We transformed the sparse meal events into a continuous "operative carbohydrate" feature that represents the ongoing effect of the intake of carbohydrates on blood glucose~\cite{kraegen1981timing}.
 The carbohydrate intake is transformed from an event-based feature to continuous time series data by Eq.~\ref{eq:meal}.
 The transformation assumes that carbohydrates begin affecting blood glucose $15$ minutes after the meal time ($t_m$), peak ($t_p$) at $60$ minutes, and gradually decrease over $3$ hours.
+Note that the time index in Eq.~\ref{eq:meal} is defined with a sampling interval of $5$ minutes.
+Accordingly, each unit increment in $t$ corresponds to $5$ minutes in real time.
+For example, a meal occurring at index $t_m$ corresponds to an actual time of $5 \times t_m$ minutes.

 Here, $t_s$, $t_{m}$, and $t_{p}$ present the sampling time, time when the meal is taken, and time when $C_{op}$ reaches its maximum value, respectively.
 Note that the unit of time is minutes in this equation. $C_{op}$ is the effective carbohydrates at any given time, and $C_{m}$ is the total amount of carbohydrates in the meal.
 Based on the~\cite{kraegen1981timing}, $\alpha_{inc}$ is the increasing rate, which is set to $0.11$, and $\alpha_{dec}$ is the decreasing rate set to $0.028$.